ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-3-cycles.md

 6. Splitting / explosive action

-    - Some fruits split open when they are ripe or when they are dried up to shoot their seeds out in different directions.
+    - Fruits or seeds dispersed by splitting usually have pod-like structures which will split open when they are ripe or when they are dried up to shoot their seeds out in different directions.

 ### Germination (C2.4)

 1. Seeds develop into young plants if the conditions are suitable.
 This process is called **germination**.

-2. A seed needs air, water and a suitable temperature to germinate. (light is not needed)
+2. A seed needs air, water and a suitable temperature to germinate. (light is not needed.)

-3. Root grows first, baby plant gets its nutrients from the food stored in **seed leaves**.
+3. The root grows first, and the baby plant obtains its nutrients from the food stored in the **seed leaves**.

-4. Shoot grows after some time and pushes the seed leaves above the soil.
-Sometimes, seed leaves are still wearing their dried up seed coat on their tips.
-When the food reserves are used up, seed leaves may turn green and begin photosynthesis.
+4. The shoot grows after some time and pushes the seed leaves above the soil.
+Sometimes, the seed leaves still retain their dried-up seed coat on their tips.
+When the food reserves are used up, the seed leaves may turn green and begin photosynthesis.

-5. Then, a bud will appear between the seed leaves, grow into true leaves, and take over food production from seed leaves.
+5. Then, a bud will appear between the seed leaves, grows into true leaves, and take over food production from seed leaves.

 ## Reproduction of Non-Flowering Plants (C3)